 - Google only looks 3 levels deep on a site.
 If your site is 5 or 8 levels deep, you’re essentially penalized for appearing overly complex.
 However, if you’re a particularly complex and detailed site, you will likely go 5 or more levels deep.
 You’re not appearing complex.
 You are complex.

 Both of these are difficult concepts to remember on a daily basis.
 When I try to simplify, I am acting as though we can make anyone an expert at a glance.
 But some things just take time.
-As a content strategist at an agency, I’m brought in to complete a task.
-It can be difficult for clients to embrace the fact that they will still need to spend time and energy learning about what I did in order to take over when I’m done.
+As a content strategist at an agency, I come to complete a task.
+Some clients struggle to embrace the fact that they will still need to spend time and energy learning about what I did in order to take over when I’m done.